rmtew/incursion-roguelike/docs/modules.md

-# Creating a Module

-## In-game Usage
+# User defined modules

+TODO: RComp.cpp: Game::ResourceCompiler()
+    if (FIND("mage") && FIND("shocker lizard") && !Errors) {

+## Which modules are loaded

+There are a number of ways to start playing from the main menu, and they depend on modules in different ways.

-Modules are loaded when the player chooses to create a new character, or reincarnate an existing character from the main menu.
-As well as in a variety of other random places.
+If the player chooses to create a new character or to reincarnate an existing character, any modules located on disk are loaded.

-## The .irc File
+If the player chooses to load a saved game, the set of modules which were on disk at the time the game's character was created, or reincarnated, are expected to be present and will be the ones loaded.
+If any are not present the user will be shown an error dialog.

+## Creating a Module

 A module is defined using a file with the suffix `.irc`.
 At this time only the top level of the `mod` subdirectory is searched for these files.

-### Module
+### Keyword: Module

+Required: If not provided, compilation of the given module will fail.

 This is a required definition.
 It specifies the module name, as presented to the player.
-If not provided, compilation of the given module will fail.

     Module "<module name>";
+	e.g. Module "Bong Bong's Magical Tower"

-### File
+### Keyword: File

+Required: If not provided, compilation of the given module will fail.

 This is a required definition.
 It specifies the module file name, and it specifies the file name which the compiled module will be written out as.

-If not provided, compilation of the given module will fail.
+    File "<file name>";

-    File "";
+	e.g. File "BongBongsMagicalTower.Mod";

-### Slot
+### Keyword: Slot

-This is an optional definition.
-If not provided, the value defaults to putting the module in whatever slot module loading order leaves it in.
+Optional: If not provided, the module will automatically be placed in the first unoccupied slot.

 	Slot <number>;
+	e.g. Slot 4;

-The slot number a given module appears in depends mainly on module loading order.
+The slot a given module appears in depends mainly on module loading order.
 It is possible for a module to explicitly specify a slot number by defining a `Slot` entry, but module loading will error if this causes a conflict, discarding the second of the two to be encountered.